Jonas Basanavičius: Death and burial

 Due to the arrival of the Lithuanian delegation, the funeral was postponed to February 21.
 At 6:00 p.m. on February 20, the body of Basanavičius was transported from the Lithuanian Sanitary Aid Society Clinic to the Vilnius Cathedral.
 The procession, led by Fr.
 Antanas Viskantas, passed along Wileńska and Adam Mickiewicz Streets (now Gediminas Avenue).
 It included not only Lithuanians but also Poles and representatives of other nationalities.
 The following day at 10:00 a.m., a funeral mass was held at the cathedral, celebrated by the Vilnius Archbishop Romuald Jałbrzykowski.
 The sermon, delivered first in Lithuanian and then in Polish, was given by Lithuanian priest Petras Kraujalis.
+This was the only time when Jałbrzykowski permitted church services in the Lithuanian language in the Vilnius Cathedral.
 The procession then proceeded to the Rassos Cemetery, where the burial took place at 1:30 p.m.
 Speeches were delivered in order by Danielius Alseika, Mykolas Biržiška, and Jonas Vileišis representing the Lithuanian side, followed by Bronisław Krzyżanowski and Ludwik Abramowicz on the Polish side.
 Fr.
 Adam Stankievič spoke on behalf of the Belarusians of Vilnius, and Zalman Reisen on behalf of the Jewish community.
 After further speeches, the ceremony concluded.
 At 6:30 p.m., a commemorative event was held in the "Kakadu" hall at 5 Dąbrowski Street (now Jakšto Street).

 The Lithuanian delegation left Vilnius on February 23 on a specially arranged first-class train.
 Throughout the visit, both sides avoided political topics, resulting in a friendly and neighborly atmosphere.
 The domestic and international press viewed the event as a sign of improving relations between the two countries.
 However, these hopes proved unfounded, as the second half of the year saw a significant deterioration in Lithuanian–Polish relations.